 Now add to this horizontal perspective.
 Right here at this point in your life, look left and right.
-Though the failure seems to be at the centre of your universe at this point, laterally you have so much at this point – family, friends, hobbies, interests – there is so much width in the present that puts exam failure in perspective.
+Though the exam failure seems to be at the centre of your universe at this point, laterally you have so much – family, friends, hobbies, interests – there is so much width in the present that puts failed exams into perspective.

 When you combine both the longitudinal and the horizontal, the failure can start to seem like a much smaller dot in the overall picture.

 You Don’t need to start from Scratch Again

 There are many different options if you are wondering how to move on from medical exam failure.
 You can resit, and spend more time revising the areas where you slipped up in your last exam.